 Supplying your own drinks means you can mix up some super fancy cocktails without the super fancy price tags.
 You could even create a cocktail named after the bride (or just find a recipe you think she’d like, copy it, and tell her you invented it!).
 Sprinkle some edible gold leaf, pop in some pretty straws, and you’ve got yourselves a signature drink.

-Why not get the future husband to film a little message for his bride – it’s a sure fire way to make everyone cry (or laugh).
-Ask him to tell you his favourite things about her, or just record something silly.
-However you do it, getting the groom involved is a lovely reminder of why you’re all there.
+Why not get the future husband/bride to film a little message for the hen – it’s a sure fire way to make everyone cry (or laugh).
+Ask them to tell you their favourite things about her, or just record something silly.
+However you do it, getting the other half involved is a lovely reminder of why you’re all there.

 Lights, camera, action..